hiiamyash/bugbounty-recon.sh/README.md

 - Sensitive data and Git repository scans using truffleHog and gitrob.
 - Bucket enumeration with bucket-stream.
 - Pastebin monitoring with PasteHunter.
-- Visual documentation using EyeWitness.
+- Visual documentation using goWitness.
 - Nmap scans for service and version detection.

 ## Getting Started